kortgrabb/gpt-cli/README.md

 # Rust GPT Console Application

 This application is a Rust-based console interface for interacting with OpenAI's GPT.
-It features real-time streaming of responses, allowing users to see the GPT responses as they are generated.

 ## Features

-- **GPT Integration**: Communicate with OpenAI's GPT model in real-time.
+- **GPT Integration**: Chat with any model you want in just your terminal!
-- **Configurable**: Easy to configure with your OpenAI API key and other settings.
+- **Configurable**: Easily adjust and tune the model using the following configuration values:
+   - `api-key`: The API key needed for authentication and accessing the OpenAI GPT model.
+   - `model`: Specify the GPT model to be used for generating responses.
+   - `max-tokens`: Set the limit for the number of tokens in the generated response.
+   - `temperature`: Influence the randomness of the generated response.
+Higher values increase randomness, while lower values make the output more deterministic.
+   - `top_p`: Control the diversity of the generated response.
+Set the cumulative probability threshold for the selection of the next token.
+Higher values increase diversity, while lower values make the output more deterministic.

+Let me know if you need any further assistance!

 ## Requirements